Etriz/EtrizDiscordBot/README.md

 # Discord Bot

-use !!help get a list of commands
+use !!help get a list of commands <br>
--- !!bitcoin - gives current price of bitcoin and ethereum -- !!next - used to get the next meeting date
+-- !!bitcoin - gives current price of bitcoin and ethereum <br>
+-- !!next - used to get the next meeting date<br>
--- !!set - sets the next meeting date
+-- !!set - sets the next meeting date<br>

-more commands in progress as i want more included utility
+more commands in progress as i want more utility